 His elaborate production process combines sculpture, photography and painting and moves between digital and handmade modes.
 Photographs of live models and objects form the compositional base of his work.
 From these photographs, Schoolwerth creates hand-cut three-dimensional foam-core models, only for these assembled scenes to be photographed again and digitally manipulated and edited.
 This image is printed onto canvas and finally, painted over with oil pigments, adding details and texture.
 The end product is a dazzling, multidimensional scene, at once playful but also profoundly disorienting and illusory.
 The artist uses the term ‘reverse cubism’ to describe his work: a way of representing multiple objects from a single point in time, and again an analogy for the simultaneity and fast-paced movement of the digital age.

 Pieter Schoolwerth received his BFA from the California Institute of the Arts in 1994 and has since then been active across several artistic mediums including film, music, photography, painting and sculpture.
-In 2020 he will have a solo exhibition at the Kunstverein Hannover, Germany.
+In 2021 he had a solo exhibition at the Kunstverein Hannover, Germany.
 Schoolwerth has shown at many other institutions, among others at FRONT International: Cleveland Triennial for Contemporary Art, Whitney Museum of American Art and Museum of Modern Art, both in New York, Armory Art Center, West Palm Beach and Centre Pompidou, Paris.
-His work can also be found in the public collections of the Pinault Collection, Venice and Paris; Boros Collection, Berlin; San Francisco Museum of Modern Art; Kistefos Museum and Sculpture Park, Jevnaker; Museum of Contemporary Art, Los Angeles; The Aïshti Foundation, Beirut; Galerie für Zeitgenössische Kunst, Leipzig; Denver Art Museum; and the Stavanger Art Museum, among others.
+His work is in the permanent collections of the Pinault Collection, Venice and Paris; Boros Collection, Berlin; San Francisco Museum of Modern Art; Kistefos Museum and Sculpture Park, Jevnaker; Museum of Contemporary Art, Los Angeles; The Aïshti Foundation, Beirut; Galerie für Zeitgenössische Kunst, Leipzig; Denver Art Museum; and the Stavanger Art Museum, among others.